Download here, or subscribe

 I back away, tripping and falling on my ass.
 “Jesus fucking Christ!”

 The driver stops and follows my horrified gaze.
-It’s a miracle I haven’t puked.
+It’s a real miracle I haven’t puked.

 He goes to her and gently picks her up with a dripping pair of ripped jeans.